kb-dk/dcm_catalog_ui/INSTALL.md

 c.
 Preparing your Apache HTTPD

-You will not be able to run dcm_catalog_ui without an Apache that keeps track of the URI space of the service.
-It might cause you head ache, but for us it means that one server makes it all.
-We have at four catalogues on the same site, working independently of each other.
+You will not be able to run dcm_catalog_ui without an Apache to keep track of the URI space of the service.
+It might cause you headache, but for us it means that one server makes it all.
+We have four catalogues on the same site, working independently of each other.

 The file cat-site.conf should be copied to the configuration directory